emranxec/KeepLearning/README.md

   threads can work on the same String object without any data corruption.
 There is **absolutely no need to synchronize** the code because of String objects.
 * StringPooling is possible only because of immutability because the underlying contents of the String will never change.
-This helps **reducing the overall memory footprint** of the application using lots of String objects.
+This helps **to reduce the overall memory footprint** of the application using lots of String objects.
 * Hash code for **Immutable objects** are calculated lazily on first usage and then **cached for future reference.**
   This gives the **benefit of performance** when we use Immutable Key's in any hashing data structure.

 ----
-### Q. We have an Application and we want that only Single Instance should run for that Application.
+### Q. We have an Application, and we want that only Single Instance should run for that Application.
 If Application is already running then second instance should never be started.
 How would you handle this in Java?
 >There are two main ways to handle such scenario in Java -
 1. Use a Socket networking in your application and start a server socket on a predefined port.
 When second instance try to start up then check if **the port os already occupied** or not and accordingly take the decision.